t1/jee-demo/readme.md

 # Demo Project

 contains:
-- app-backend: would be a Backend-For-Frontend to gateway frontend requests to the domain backends
+- frontend: would be a Backend-For-Frontend to gateway frontend requests to the domain backends
-- domain-backend: domain/business logic plus persistence layer
+- backend: domain/business logic plus persistence layer

 ## Docker